Understanding your consumers' needs and wants has become essential to ensure your company is future-proof.

 For example, if you know that consumers are frustrated by the time it takes to get through to customer service, you may want to focus on improving your customer service process.
 Or, if you know that consumers are not finding the information they need on your website, you may want to focus on improving your website's navigation.

 By understanding what consumers want and need at each stage of the customer journey, you can identify areas where you can improve your customer experience and improve your conversion rate.
+This helps you monetize performance & insights and increase your bottom line.

 B. Consumer insights help personalise your marketing